xacrimon/dashmap/README.md

 - `rayon` - Enables rayon support.

-- `inline` - Enables `inline-more` feature from the `hashbrown` crate.
-Can lead to better performance, but with the cost of longer compile-time.
+- `inline-more` - Enables `inline-more` feature from the `hashbrown` crate.
+Comes with the usual tradeoffs of possibly excessive inlining.

 - `arbitrary` - Enables support for the `arbitrary` crate.